avaframe/FlowPy/readme.md

 ![S_bn](img/S_bn.png)

-As there are many possibilities for the path from the starting point to our current base, the shortest path is taken into account, corresponding to the highest Z_delta in the base.
-If Z_delta,max is set to infinity, or as in the code to 8898 m (= Mount Everest), we can calculate the shortest path from the starting point to our base and yields the total projected travel distance:
+As there are many possibilities for the path from the starting point to the actual cell or base, the shortest path is taken into account, corresponding to the highest Z_delta in the base.
+If Z_delta,max is set to infinity, or as in the code to 8848 m (= Mount Everest), we can calculate the shortest path from the starting point to the base and yields the total projected travel distance:

 ![S_n_eq1](img/S_n_eq1.png)

-With this equations we determine the routing and corresponding run out distance for the process, in the next steps we will explain how we handle and calculate the spreading in three dimensional terrain.
+This equations determine the routing and corresponding run out distance for the process, the next steps demonstrate how spreading is handled on the surface of the three dimensional terrain.

 ### Persistence based routing